 IoT ‘platformisation’ sees software capabilities that previously needed to be built from scratch or adapted from existing other middleware being replaced by purpose-built platforms to simplify the building and deploying of IoT applications.
 There is a wide range of platform types, including:

-In the sections below we consider a selection of these platform types in more detail, including Connectivity Support Platforms, Connectivity Platforms, Device Management Platforms, and Application Enablement Platforms.
+In the sections below we consider a selection of these platform types in more detail, including Connectivity Management Platforms, Connectivity Platforms, Device Management Platforms, and Application Enablement Platforms.